-Welcome to the site providing help and advice for state school students, from the UK and overseas,
+Welcome to the site providing help and advice for state and independent school students, from the UK and overseas,

 applying to Oxford, Cambridge and other elite UK universities.

 The first aim of the site is to demystify the Oxbridge admissions process for you, and to make it more, not less, likely that you will make an Oxbridge application.

 The second aim is to help improve your Oxbridge application's chances of success.